noFrontendSolutions/wordle-react-native/README.md

 # Wordle-React-Native

-is a simple. no-animations Wordle clone made with React Native.
+is a simple. no-animations Wordle clone for iOS (made with React Native).

 ---